UCDenver-ccp/Knowtator-2.0/README.md

 ## Concept Annotation

 Protege is first and foremost, an ontology editor.
 This plugin is intended to make use of Protege's built-in OWL-API to annotate text with OWL entities.
-To do so, simply select a term from the Class Hierarchy (Window -> Views -> Class views -> Class hierarchy), highlight a span of text in a document, and click the ![][plus] button and select "Add new conecpt".
+To do so, simply select a term from the Class Hierarchy (Window -> Views -> Class views -> Class hierarchy), highlight a span of text in a document, and click the ![][plus] button and select "Add new concept".

 To remove the selected icon, click the ![][remove] button.